 Regulation of neural circuit function by novel synaptic proteins.

 Synaptic function is regulated at many levels, including synaptic vesicle trafficking, neurotransmitter loading, and vesicle docking and exocytosis.
-We are currently investigating how newly identified synaptic proteins regulate synaptic transmission and neural circuit function.
+We are currently investigating how newly identified synaptic proteins and novel mutations in synaptic proteins regulate synaptic transmission and neural circuit function (McCulloch et al. 2017).